babyonigiri/mbiol_proj/README.md

-# mbiol_proj
+# Implementing the Life Identification Number Code System: Uncovering Gaps in Neisseria meningitidis Serogroup B Vaccine Coverage
-Code used for MBiol project.
+Code and supplmentary data used for this MBiol project.

-## Superlineage analysis overview

 ## Genome wide association study pipeline